sdague/buildingimages/README.md

 filesystem that is created before the application is started.

 From a creation perspective, container images are layers.
-These layers are built up using a Docker file.
-Lets look at the example guestbook application Docker file and pull it apart.
+These layers are built up using a `Dockerfile`.
+Lets look at the example guestbook application `Dockerfile` and pull it apart.

 ```
 FROM golang as builder